Top Cybersecurity Technologies for 2023

-A system has three primary layers: hardware (parts and components), firmware (instructions/applications stored inside components), and software (applications).
+A system has three primary layers: hardware (parts and components), firmware (instructions/applications stored inside components), software (applications), and network (communication/sharing resources with other devices and individuals).
 Each of these layers has its own layers, in part due to the introduction of technologies like cloud services.

 In the event of a cyberattack, any one of these layers can be targeted, so multi-layer security is necessary to minimize risk, as layers of security work together to form a set of barriers to detect and thwart attacks, bolstering defense and strengthening cybersecurity programs overall.

-Let's dive into some technologies that provide essential safeguards across the hardware, firmware, and software layer stack.
+Let's dive into some technologies that provide essential safeguards across the hardware, firmware, software, and network layer stack.